Rain and dew

 Rock-jasmines (Androsace) are closely related to primroses (Primula), but can be told from that genus by their very short corolla-tube (a tube, formed by the fused petals).

-As a means of protection against cold and evaporation, many high-altitude rock-jasmine species are mat-forming, among these Androsace muscoidea, here photographed in the Great Himalayan National Park, Himachal Pradesh, India.
+As a means of protection against cold and evaporation, many high-altitude rock-jasmine species are mat-forming, including this Androsace muscoidea, photographed in the Great Himalayan National Park, Himachal Pradesh, India.
 (Photo copyright © by Kaj Halberg)

-Heavy monsoon rain has washed away part of this house, situated on the shore of the Langtang River, central Nepal. – Read more about the ‘blessings’ of the monsoon on the page Plants – Plant hunting in the Himalaya: Rainy season in Nepal.
+Heavy monsoon rain has washed away part of this house, situated along the bank of the Langtang River, central Nepal.
+Other ‘blessings’ of the monsoon are described on the page Plants – Plant hunting in the Himalaya: Rainy season in Nepal.
 (Photo copyright © by Kaj Halberg)

 Bustards, korhaans, and floricans constitute the family Otididae, counting 26 species of medium-sized to large birds, distributed in southern and eastern Europe, Africa, parts of western and central Asia, and a single species in Australia and New Guinea.
 By far the greatest diversity is in Africa, with 18 species.
-Many of the species are highly endangered due to hunting and habitat destruction.
+Many of these birds are highly endangered due to hunting and habitat destruction.

 The common dogwood (Cornus sanguinea) is a deciduous shrub, usually 2-3 m tall, occasionally up to 6 m.
 It is native to the major part of Europe, from Ireland, Scotland, and southern Norway southwards to Spain, southern Italy and Greece, eastwards to western Russia, Ukraine, Turkey, and the Caucasus.
 Elsewhere, it is widely cultivated as an ornamental due to its reddish stems, which are quite showy, when the leaves have been shed.